 Notes to editors

-1. The ‘Open Data White Paper - Unleashing the Potential’ and each departmental Open Data Strategy can be found here.
+Read the ‘Open Data White Paper - Unleashing the Potential’ and each departmental Open Data Strategy.

 ITO World Ltd